 Curious Children and Adults

-October is the time for witches, goblins and interesting looking plants and fruit.
-While some of autumn's most attractive plants are great for cooking and seasonal decorations, others are poisonous and truly belong in a witches garden.
+October is the time for witches, goblins and exotic looking plants and fruit.
+While some of autumn's most attractive plants are great for cooking and seasonal decorations, others are poisonous and indeed belong in a witch's garden.
 It's almost as if they scheme with witches to cry out "Touch Me!" and "Taste Me."

-Everything looks good to average toddlers and preschoolers, and sometimes festive-looking leaves and fruit attract even older children and adults.
-There is a bit of squirrel in each of us and unsuspecting adults gather unknowns in hopes that what looks good will taste good.
+Colorful plants look attractive to average toddlers and preschoolers, and sometimes festive-looking leaves and fruit attract even older children and adults.
+There is a bit of squirrel in each of us, and unsuspecting adults gather unknowns in hopes that what looks good will taste good.
 The best defense against poisoning from plants is knowledge and good practice.

 Children are drawn to brightly-colored fruit more than leaves.
-However, if they are use to seeing adults working in a the garden munching on bits if herbs or walking through wooded areas nibbling on tasty twigs of black or sweet birch (Betula lenta) , they may be tempted to experiment on their own.
+However, if they are accustomed to seeing adults working in a garden munching on bits if herbs or walking through wooded areas nibbling on tasty twigs of sweet birch (Betula lenta), they may be tempted to experiment on their own.